-Review of e xternal
+Review of external Review of external sources

-Description business of company's
+Description of com pany's business

 Business Area Customer Type Delivery Channel Geography Risk Factors Risk Rating Mitigating Factors

 Signed

 Date:

 This draft template is an example for general information only.
 It is not intended to amount to legal advice or any other professional advice on which you should rely.
 Every business must ensure that the customer due diligence form it puts in place is tailored to its own needs and assessment of AML/CTF risk.
 For that reason, reliance on this document does not mean, or suggest, that there would be no action points arising from an AML visit.
 You must obtain appropriate legal advice and any other necessary professional advice before taking, or refraining from, any action on the basis of the draft template.